AbdulMoaizz/Challenges-in-Face-Recognition-with-SSPP/README.md

 # Face Recognition Using Single Sample Per Person (SSPP)

-Here is the README file based on the provided requirements and details of the files.

----

 # Face Recognition Using Single Sample Per Person (SSPP)

 ## Overview